Reishi Mushroom

 What is the recommended dosage of Reishi Mushroom?

-The clinically studied dose for Reishi Mushroom is 1.5–9 g/day whole mushroom powder; 1–1.5 g/day standardized extract.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1.5–9 g/day whole mushroom powder; 1–1.5 g/day standardized extract Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: GI upset, dry mouth, dizziness in some users especially at higher doses Mild liver enzyme elevation reported with long-term use of concentrated extracts — monitor Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Reishi Mushroom is well tolerated at studied doses.
+Reported effects can include: GI upset, dry mouth, dizziness in some users especially at higher doses Mild liver enzyme elevation reported with long-term use of concentrated extracts — monitor It may also interact with some medications.
+Reishi Mushroom is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Anticoagulants (warfarin) — reishi inhibits platelet aggregation; increased bleeding risk Antihypertensives — additive blood pressure-lowering effect Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Anticoagulants (warfarin) — reishi inhibits platelet aggregation; increased bleeding risk Antihypertensives — additive blood pressure-lowering effect If you take prescription medication, check with a pharmacist or doctor before using it.